Language Guide

 • is often unrealistic, inaccurate, frustrating

-• affects emotional well-being and leads to feeling upset, guilty, anxious, frustrated, judged (Dickson, 2018)
+• affects emotional well-being and leads to feeling upset, guilty, anxious, frustrated, judged (Dickinson, 2018)

 • contributes to social stigma and discrimination